Skip to contents

 Contributing to the bmm package

-Should be interested in contributing a model to the bmm package, you should first look into the Developer Notes.
-These give a more in depth description of the package architecture and the steps necessary to add your own model to the package.
+Should be interested in contributing a model to the bmm package, you should first look into the Developer Notes as well as the Contributor Guidelines.
+These give a more in depth description of the package architecture, the steps necessary to add your own model to the package, and how contributions will be acknowledged.